Heshbon/alx-low_level_programming/README.md

 # Acknowledgements 🙏

 All work contained in this project is part of my ongoing curriculum training at ALX Africa.
 ALX Africa takes advantage of the fully-equipped Tech Hubs to prepare students for careers in the tech industry using project-based peer learning in Africa and the world.
-For more information, visit this link <u>[https://www.alxafrica.com]</u>
+For more information, visit this link <u>[ALX Africa](https://www.alxafrica.com)</u>